temporalio/documentation/docs/go-child-workflows.md

 Before calling `workflow.ExecuteChildworkflow()`, you must configure `ChildWorkflowOptions` for the invocation.
 These options customize various execution timeouts, and are passed in by creating a child context from the initial context and overwriting the desired values.
 The child context is then passed into the `workflow.ExecuteChildWorkflow()` call.
-If multiple activities are sharing the same option values, then the same context instance can be used when calling `workflow.ExecuteChildworkflow()`.
+If multiple Activities are sharing the same option values, then the same context instance can be used when calling `workflow.ExecuteChildworkflow()`.

 The first parameter in the call is the required `workflow.Context` object.
 This type is a copy of